Counselor Education

 CNS ED 7000 Advanced Theories and Practice of Counseling: 3 semester hours

 Prerequisites: Doctoral standing or instructor consent.
-An integrated seminar and practicum focused on traditional, contemporary, and emergent theories as applied to practice with diverse clients.
-May be repeated up to three times.
+This course is an integrated seminar and practicum that is focused on traditional, contemporary, and emergent theories as applied to practice with diverse clients.
+Students maintain an active caseload of clients for 100 clock hours of supervised counseling practicum and receive weekly supervision while enhancing professional knowledge and counseling skills.

 CNS ED 7010 Advanced Multicultural Counseling: 3 semester hours